BUYING fish is an extremely easy thing to do. All you have to do is ask.

 Again your fish retailer, waiter or manufacturer is unlikely to be able to answer any or all of these questions clearly yet the impacts of commercial fishing and fishing methods are huge.

-Even if you choose to buy farmed fish, there are questions to be asked.
+However, if you take the situation of buying fish, even if you choose to buy farmed fish, there are questions to be asked.
 Is the fish farm out in the open ocean or connected to waterways?
-What impact is that farming operation having on the water and species living around it?
+What impact is that farming operation has on the water and species living around it?

 The reason I’m asking all of these questions is because I’ve tried to address these, and a few more, in a special report in G Magazine.The report appeared in print last November but is now available free online.
 It’s long but hopefully enlightening.